 remediation of contaminated groundwater sites through rivers and lakes, CO2 storage.

 single ventricle heart modeling, hemodynamics, oxygen transport in blood vessels, image segmentation of tumors, cell motility, edematous intestine.

 Processes in porous media are naturally complex as they relate to various engineering disciplines and span multiple space and time scales.
 Our research group

-Computational Optimization and Modeling of Porous Media (COMP-M) develops state of the art algorithms for modeling and optimizing physical phenomena occurring in porous media.
+Computational Modeling of Porous Media (COMP-M) develops state of the art algorithms for modeling and optimizing physical phenomena occurring in porous media.